PotterJam/dotfiles/SETUP.md

 eval "$(/opt/homebrew/bin/brew shellenv)"
 ```

 Homebrew was installed at `/opt/homebrew`.
-The current top-level formulae are Fish, Herdr, LazyGit, Node, Podman, and Socat. `fzf` is included below because the Herdr cross-tab pane command requires it, even though it was missing when this inventory was made.
+The current top-level formulae are Fish, Herdr, Hunk, LazyGit, Node, Podman, and Socat. `fzf` is included below because the Herdr cross-tab pane command requires it, even though it was missing when this inventory was made.

 Create a temporary `Brewfile` containing: